#1 hospital in DFW, 6th year in a row.

-UT Southwestern has again been selected as the Best Hospital in Dallas-Fort Worth by U.S. News & World Report – our fourth consecutive year to earn that distinction.
-And 10 of our specialties and seven procedures were rated among the nation’s finest.
+UT Southwestern has again been selected by U.S. News & World Report as the #1 hospital in Dallas-Fort Worth – our sixth consecutive year to earn that distinction.
+And 10 of our specialties and 17 procedures and conditions are nationally ranked or recognized as high performing.

-Please join us every Friday for “What To Know,” a Q&A video series hosted by Dr. John Warner, Executive Vice President for Health System Affairs.
-UT Southwestern specialists will join Dr. Warner to answer questions and share facts from the front lines of the fight against COVID-19.
+Please join us for “What To Know,” a Q&A video series hosted by Dr. John Warner, Executive Vice President for Health System Affairs.
+UT Southwestern specialists will join Dr. Warner to answer questions and share facts from the front lines of patient care and the fight against COVID-19.

 A Video Visit is a safe and convenient way to get access to a broad spectrum of primary and specialty services at UT Southwestern while still receiving the same high-quality care you would receive in person—saving you time and travel.